"}}]}

 Key Features of the Ideal Commuter Trench Coat

 A true commuter trench blends a timeless silhouette with high-performance features.
-It's more than a fashion piece; it's functional gear.
-Here’s what to look for.

 A Functional, Adjustable Hood